cadop/dhart/src/Csharp/docs/markdown/4_reading_mesh_from_unity.md

         Mesh PlaneMesh = PlaneFilter.mesh;
 ```

-Now we have the plane as a mesh and are ready to get the required info from it for HumanFactors.
+Now we have the plane as a mesh and are ready to get the required info from it for DHARTAPI.

 ### Getting the Vertices and Triangles

 As previously stated, a mesh is comprised of an index and vertex array.
-To use this mesh in HumanFactors, we need to construct a MeshInfo object using these arrays.
-Fortunately, Unity provides a straightforward way to access the triangle indices of a mesh in a format that we can use for HumanFactors, but unfortunately the vertices only come in an array of Vector3, instead of the array of floats that we need.
-We will need to write a method to convert this array of Vector3 into an array of floats before we can use it in HumanFactors.
+To use this mesh in DHARTAPI, we need to construct a MeshInfo object using these arrays.
+Fortunately, Unity provides a straightforward way to access the triangle indices of a mesh in a format that we can use for DHARTAPI, but unfortunately the vertices only come in an array of Vector3, instead of the array of floats that we need.
+We will need to write a method to convert this array of Vector3 into an array of floats before we can use it in DHARTAPI.

 To simplify the process of converting the vertices to a suitable format, we will add a separate method called *Vector3ArrayToFloatArray* that will transform the array of Vector3 into an array of float ready for Human Factors.